devkennyy/flextrack/README.md

-# flextrack
+# FlexAI
-The ultimate companion for achieving your fitness goals
+Your AI companion for achieving your fitness goals

-test commit
+**in development**

-# credits
+# Credits
-logo icon by DinosoftLabs from Noun Project (CC BY 3.0)
+Logo icon by DinosoftLabs from Noun Project (CC BY 3.0)